6. Sedimentation

 figure 106 – The sand barrier protecting the Lobito harbour (Angola).

 A very conspicuous feature of these arenaceous coastal environments is the development of ripple marks.
-The example shown in figure 106B is quite striking because the upper bedding plane has current ripples, that is, asymmetric, indicating water flow, suggestive of an environment still under the influence of a river or, with sea currents.
-On the other hand, the lower one only 5 cm above, has symmetric ripples, indicative of still waters where the ripples are developed by waves caused by the wind.
+The example shown in figure 107 is quite striking because the upper bedding plane has current ripples, that is, asymmetric, indicating water flow, suggestive of an environment still under the influence of a river or, with sea currents.
+On the other hand, the lower one only 5 cm below, has symmetric ripples, indicative of still waters where the ripples are developed by waves caused by the wind.
 Hence, there is quite a marked facies change, possibly within a relatively short geological time.
 Significant too is the orientation difference between the two sets of ripples.

 Figure 109 - Ripple marks in quartzite (Ferro Quarry, Pretoria, S. Africa).

-Figure 106B – Ripple marks in quartzite (photo width, approximately 1.5 m) (Ferro Quarry, Pretoria, S. Africa).
+Figure 107 – Ripple marks in quartzite (photo width, approximately 1.5 m) (Ferro Quarry, Pretoria, S. Africa).

 Finally, as already mentioned, these beach environments can be very rich in animal life and when there is a limited supply of inorganic clasts, assemblages composed entirely by the accumulation of mollusk shells may occur, giving rise to bioclastic limestone beds (fig. 108).